StevenPicache/Event-Reminder-Backend/README.md

 # Status - Work-in-progress

 ## Purpose
-The purpose of this project is to show understanding of Node, Express, Docker, and Sequelize
+To show an understanding of Node, Express, Docker, and Sequelize

 ## Tech Stack